Kos-Design/materials_substance/readme.rst

 .. figure:: http://kos-design.com/images/wikipics/checked.jpg
    :align: left

-Then you can use the "Import Textures" button to batch import the images into their associated shaders sockets.
+Then you can use the "Import Substance Maps" button to batch import the images into their associated shaders sockets.

 .. figure:: http://kos-design.com/images/wikipics/import_maps.jpg
    :align: left

-Or use the "Setup nodes" button below to only create empty image nodes,
+Or use the "Only Setup Nodes" button below to only create empty image nodes,

 .. figure:: http://kos-design.com/images/wikipics/only_setup.jpg
    :align: left

-and then use the "Assign images" button next to it to fill these images nodes with the matching textures files.
+and then use the "Only Assign Images" button next to it to fill these images nodes with the matching textures files.

 .. figure:: http://kos-design.com/images/wikipics/only_assign.jpg
    :align: left